willowisp01/tp/docs/DeveloperGuide.md

 - `SummaryCommand` creates and passes a `CommandResult` object to `LogicManager`
 - `LogicManager` passes `CommandResult` to `UI` to display `Person` list with the summary.

 Currently, if the `summary` command is used with 0 students, the popup window shows total number of students = 0, mean grade is blank, and standard deviation as 0.
 And no pie chart is displayed.

+Unlike other commands, the `summary` command does not have a `SummaryCommandParser`.
+This is because this command does not take in any input.

+Proposed: <br>
+Modifying the summary command to include an input, thereby allowing the user to also view summary of a group.

 ---------------------------------------------------------------------------------------------------------------------
 ### \[Proposed\] Undo/redo feature